Source code for pygmt.src.grdview

 mesh_pen

 Set the pen attributes used for the mesh.
-You must also select ``surftype`` of
+Need to set ``surftype`` to

 plane